svenliebig/work-environment/README.md

-# dev organizer
+# work environment

-dev organizer is a CLI tool to help you to simplify your daily workflow by:
+work environment is a CLI tool to help you to simplify your daily workflow by:

 * removing unnecessary clutter actions that you perform all day
 * connecting the things that belong together in one place